mike-s123/MStar-WLAN/README.md

 The printed circuit board was done in [Eagle](https://www.autodesk.com/products/eagle/overview).

 Development has been done with testing against the Prostar MPPT and Prostar Gen3 controllers, and the information/config files for those have been provided.
 Other controllers will need to have .csv files (see data/csv_file_desc.txt) and image files (e.g. /data/ctl/PS-MPPT.png) added.
 It should also be able to support Sunsavers (SSDuo, SS-MPPT), and Tristar (TS-45, TS-60, TS-MPPT-x) controllers (i.e. ones supporting MODBUS).
-Morningstar isn't consistent with naming or numbering the registers, so such support ~~~might~~~ will require more than just creating the .csv files.
+Morningstar isn't consistent with naming or numbering the registers, so such support <s>might</s> will require more than just creating the .csv files.

 MODBUS-TCP works with Morningstar's MSView, allowing it to be used to monitor and configure a controller wirelessly.
 To do that, in MSView, do "Devices/Manual connection", select your controller type, select Connection Type Remote, and enter the IP address or DNS name of the MStar-WLAN.
 OK.
 Then right click on the controller in the left column and "connect."
 MSView first downloads any logs, so may take a minute before much else happens.